Direct Care Workforce Strategies Center

 About the Center for Economic Well-Being

-The Center for Economic Well-Being helps organizations enroll seniors and younger adults with disabilities with limited means into the benefits programs for which they are eligible so that they can remain healthy and improve the quality of their lives.
+The Center for Economic Well-Being helps organizations enroll adults 65+ and younger adults with disabilities with limited means into the benefits programs they are eligible for so they can remain healthy and improve the quality of their lives.
 Learn more about our work, including the training and technical assistance NCOA provides.